Harvard-ATG/canvas-course-checklist/README.md

 This is a customized *Setup Checklist* for the **Harvard College/GSAS** account in Canvas.

-When instructors view their unpublished course home apge, a button to access the checklist is prominently displayed:
+When instructors view their unpublished course home page, a button to access the checklist is prominently displayed:

 ![Checklist button](http://harvard-atg.github.io/canvas-course-checklist/img/screenshot_canvas_checklist_button.png)